rwxrob/zet/20210502120622/README.md

 12. Show and share
 13. Let people change
 14. Build useful things
+15. Boil the fucking water
-15. Don’t get mad, get busy
+16. Don’t get mad, get busy
-16. Read the fucking manual
+17. Read the fucking manual
-19. “What if everybody did it?”
+18. “What if everybody did it?”
-17. Give the benefit of the doubt
+19. Give the benefit of the doubt
-18. Remind your body you are human
+20. Remind your body you are human

 When I find myself doing the following I know I'm on the path to evil: